beckym223/manual_work/E6_long_edited.md

 of a known probability distribution and those provisions which deal with climatic and per- manent changes, the probability of whose
-6Indeed, for contracts covering long periods of time, workers are probably less risk averse than firms.
-Under some range of unfavorable outcomes, rigid wages could mean bankruptcy for the firm.
-Against relative changes in fortunes the worker loses only his "rent" from con- tinuity plus search costs.
-And, however well stock- holders may be able to diversify against bankruptcies, the managers of the firm find it much more difficult.

 ### ---Economics-1985-0-07.txt---